javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

   3. `<book>/Resources/Templates/style.css`, if you want to apply the same styles to all the editions of the book.

+Instead of creating this CSS file by hand, **easybook** includes a command called `customize` that generates the needed CSS for each edition:

+    [cli]
+    $ ./book customize the-origin-of-species ebook

+    OK: You can now customize the book design with the following stylesheet:
+    <easybook-dir>/doc/the-origin-of-species/Resources/Templates/ebook/style.css

+This initial CSS is different for every edition format (`html`, `pdf`, `epub`) and contains some comments to ease the customization of the book design.

 ### Book cover ###

 **easybook** automatically generates a book cover for every edition type.
 Since